johnpl-io/gars_nvidia/README.md

 - Clone the project and add OPENAI_API_KEY as a secret.
 Note: the OpenAI() api was used to create embeddings for preferences and not for image generation.
 In addition, there is a gars.db container that contains word embeddings created using OpenAI's API.
 This was done to not make the user load word embeddings into the database manually.
-- If anything fails with loading the database, you can manually run python3 -m db.init_db within code to take embeddings contained within a .npy file and load them into the database.
+- If anything fails with loading the database, you can manually run python3 -m db.init_db within gars_nvidia/code to take embeddings contained within a .npy file and load them into the database.
 - Go to Applications and start up the Gars-frotend.
 From there you join the Gradio frontend from a web browser and use GARS accordingly. *Note the first time may take a while for the diffusion model to download from Hugging Face, but subsequent launches should be much faster.